Skip to content

 5. identify and unregister dead plants,

-6. optionally establish one new mycorrhizal link,
+6. optionally establish new mycorrhizal links for disjoint plant pairs,

 7. garbage-collect dead plants,